This factsheet is about Heartburn & Acid Reflux

-Heartburn is extremely common, affecting up to 25% of UK adults1 .
-It is a chest pain that occurs after eating, lying down or bending over and is most usually described as ‘burning’.
-The pain is located at the lowest end of the breastbone in the centre of the chest with the discomfort often rising upwards and outwards.
+Heartburn is extremely common, affecting up to 1 in every 4 of UK adults.
+It is a chest pain that occurs after eating, lying down, or bending over and is most usually described as ‘burning’.
+The pain is located at the lowest end of the breastbone in the centre of the chest.
+The discomfort often rises upwards and outwards.

-Reflux is the regurgitation of some stomach contents including gastric acid (gastric reflux) into the oesophagus and is the major symptom of gastroesophageal reflux disease.
+Acid reflux is the regurgitation of some stomach contents including gastric acid (gastric reflux) into the oesophagus.
+Itis the major symptom of gastroesophageal reflux disease (GORD).
 Reflux mostly occurs without us being aware that it is happening.

-When food or drink is ingested, it passes from the mouth, down the oesophagus (gullet) into the stomach.
+When food or drink is consumed, it passes from the mouth, down the oesophagus (gullet) into the stomach.
 A muscular ring (lower oesophageal sphincter) which joins the oesophagus to the stomach should ensure that this flow is one way.
-Reflux occurs when this one-way system fails and whatever happens to be in your stomach travels in the wrong direction back up into the oesophagus.
+Acid reflux occurs when this one-way system fails.
+Then whatever happens to be in your stomach travels in the wrong direction back up into the oesophagus.
 The stomach makes acid, which aids digestion by breaking down food and drink.
-Whilst the stomach can resist acid, if it refluxes in sufficient quantities into the oesophagus it will cause pain (heartburn) and sometimes the lining of the oesophagus can become inflamed ie oesophagitis.
+Whilst the stomach can resist acid, if it refluxes in sufficient quantities into the oesophagus, it will cause pain (heartburn).
+Sometimes the lining of the oesophagus can become inflamed (called oesophagitis).
 If the inflammation is severe, ulcers can form.

-There are certain factors which appear to increase the risk of heartburn and reflux.
+Lifestyle Factors: There are certain factors which appear to increase the risk of heartburn and reflux.
+These include: